kjake/streamlink-recorder/README.md

 `gid` - GROUP ID, map to your desired Group ID (fallback to 9001)

 > [!NOTE]
-> The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mp4`.
+> The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mkv`.

 ## Acknowledgments
-- Thanks to [@KimPig](https://github.com/KimPig/streamlink-recorder-mp4) for the original idea for an MP4 container.
 - Thanks to [@lauwarm](https://github.com/lauwarm/docker-streamlink-recorder) for the original streamlink container.

 ## Contributions